DylanVann/perfect-dark-mode/README.md

 ## Usage

+This package can be installed with `yarn add perfect-dark-mode`.

 Include `dist/index.js` in the `<head>` tag of your website.

 A class indicating the color mode will be added to `<html>` (e.g. `dark` or `light`).